Potatoish/Disaster-route-sim/README.md

   - `liquefaction.geojson`
   - `ground_shaking.geojson`
 - The UI is designed for simulation and route review, not full live turn-by-turn navigation
+- The PDF report fetches live OSM tiles for its map image; if tiles can't be loaded (offline, blocked), it falls back to a flat schematic route drawing instead of failing the report

 ## Authors